jquant/jai-sdk/docs/source/getting_started.rst

 What to do next?
 ----------------

-Visit the :ref:`Jai in 5 Minutes <jai in 5 min>` subsection to get a more complex and detailed example of how to use JAI correctly.
+Visit :ref:`Jai in 5 Minutes <jai in 5 min>` to get a more complex and detailed example of how to use JAI correctly.

 Read about :ref:`The Fit Method <the fit method>` if you want to get a complete overview of what models JAI can train and what you can do to get your better model.